 (b) each owner and occupier of the place.

+[Clause 8 amended: SL 2020/252 r.
+49.]

 9. Designation of heritage areas

 (1) If, in the opinion of the local government, special planning control is needed to conserve and enhance the cultural heritage significance and character of an area to which this Scheme applies, the local government may, by resolution, designate that area as a heritage area.